neondatabase/website/content/docs/manage/endpoints.md

 1. Select a branch.
 1. From the **Compute** tab, select **Edit** for the compute you want to edit.

-   The **Edit** window opens, letting you modify settings such as compute size, the autoscaling configuration (if applicable), and your autosuspend setting.
+   The **Edit** window opens, letting you modify settings such as compute size, the autoscaling configuration (if applicable), and your scale to zero setting.

 1. Once you've made your changes, click **Save**.
 All changes take immediate effect.